A Step-by-Step Guide to the Mortgage Underwriting Process

 Capacity

 Capacity refers to your ability to pay off the loan by reviewing your employment history, income, debt, and assets like savings accounts and investments.
-Your income is one of the most important factors because it tells lenders how much you earn monthly and whether your income is reliable.
-Every borrower must have enough income to cover their monthly mortgage payments.
-To prove your income, you’ll have to provide several types of documents to help underwriters verify your information.
+Your income is one of the most important factors because it tells lenders how much you earn monthly and whether your income is reliable with every borrower needing enough income to cover their monthly mortgage payments.
+Most financial experts recommend following guidelines about how much income going to your mortgage is appropriate to ensure you can afford your payments.

 Credit